Mikkomario/Utopia-Genesis-Scala/README.txt

     Changes & Updates
     -----------------

-        MouseButtonStateListeners now return a boolean that determines whether the event will be consumed or not
+        MouseButtonStateListeners and MouseWheelListeners now return a boolean that determines whether the event will be consumed or not

 v2  ----------------------------------------